Skip to main content

 console.log(thankYouResponse.structuredResponse);

 Congratulations!
-You now have a sophisticated AI agent that can:
+You now have an AI agent that can:

 • Understand context and remember conversations